What Is Liposuction?

 - The areas of excess fatty tissue

-Depending on his finding and your goals, Dr. Zemmel will explain the body-contouring methods that will fit your unique needs.
+Depending on his findings and your goals, Dr. Zemmel will explain the body contouring methods that will fit your unique needs.

 People considering liposuction often feel a bit overwhelmed by the number of options and techniques being promoted today.
 However, Dr. Zemmel can help.
 In deciding which is the right treatment approach for you, Dr. Zemmel will consider the effectiveness, safety, cost and appropriateness for your needs.
 This is called surgical judgment, a skill that is developed through years of surgical training and experience.

 What Can I Expect During My Liposuction Procedure?